 Essential K-8 Social Studies Topics

 Homeschooling social studies goes beyond memorizing dates of war battles and lists of state capitals.
-While knowing time and place of historical events makes up a critical part of social studies instruction, the subject is much more rich and diverse than most parents realize.
+While knowing time and place of historical events makes up a critical part of social studies instruction, the subject is much more rich and diverse than many parents realize.

 The National Council for the Social Studies, a professional organization that establishes national standards for teaching social studies, defines K-12 social studies as being comprised of four core areas, along with three supplemental areas.